nar0909/Device_Programmer/README.md

 # Device_Programmer
-Device Programmer for Atmel SAM microcontrollers
-This Software tool is to help people who would like to upload a compiled binary files generated from Arduino IDE or similar software into a SAMD based Arduino board.
+Device Programmer for Atmel SAM microcontrollers (Tested on Win 7/8.1/10 - Application requires .Net framework) This Software tool is to help people who would like to upload a compiled binary files generated from Arduino IDE or similar software into a SAMD based Arduino board.